 - Free pricing options!

-Maximize Funds with Jog-a-thon & Fun Run Fundraising Ideas
+Maximize Funds with Jog-a-thon and Fun Run Fundraising Ideas

 Sponsors can greatly alleviate the burden of event costs, as well as give a surprisingly impactful push towards your fundraising goals.
 Preparing to bring aboard sponsors is essential to making sure that you have long-lasting relationships with your sponsors and supporters.